Experimental Validation of Provably Covert Communication Using Software-Defined Radio: Introduction

+An adversary lacking knowledge can improve covert communication.
+For example, an adversary's uncertainty of transmission time/frequency yields a multiplicative enhancement to covert capacity $L$ \cite{bash14timingisit, bash16timingtwc, arumugam16async}.
+Uncertainty in adversarial channel noise power levels, from, e.g., jammer assistance, can, in theory, lead to a linear law: $\mathcal{O}(n)$ covert bits reliably transmissible over $n$ channel uses \cite{sobers15jammer-asilomar, sobers17jammer, zheng19multiantenna, chen21uavjammer, zheng21distributedjammingcovcomm}.
+However, one must approach the assumptions underlying these results with care, e.g., if the underlying channel is continuous-time, transmissions that break the SRL are detectable \cite{gillani23covertcommsconttime}.

+On the contrary, the SRL arguably governs the worst case by assuming the adversary knows the transmitter-adversary channel's characteristics, exact transmission time/frequency, and transceiver design.
+As detailed in Section \ref{sec:prerequisite}, the adversary's only limitations are: 1) inability to control the random channel noise; and 2) lack of access to the secret shared between transmitter and receiver prior to the transmission.
+Therefore, the SRL, while conservative, provides a high level of security against unforeseen adversarial technological surprises.
+Unfortunately, the strict output power constraint of SRL-based covert communication precludes the use of standard handshakes, carrier synchronization, channel state estimation, and other link-maintenance operations that are taken for granted in non-covert communication.
+Hence, notwithstanding the progress on fundamental theory, experimental covert communication remains underexplored, with few published works focusing on optical channels \cite{bash15covertbosoniccomm, liu24metrofibercovcomm, Djordjevic25covertSLMatmospheric, Djordjevic25covertSLM}.

+This paper, to our knowledge, provides the first experimental validation of the SRL on radio frequency (RF) channels.
 We implement and evaluate a covert communication protocol using software-defined radio (SDR).
-Our implementation uses USRP X310 SDR units deployed on the ORBIT testbed \cite{raychaudhuri05orbit, orbit_grid}, as detailed in Section \ref{sec:Experiment_Setup}, enabling controlled and reproducible experiments.
+Section \ref{sec:Experiment_Setup} describes our implementation, which uses USRP X310 SDR units on the COSMOS (formerly ORBIT) testbed \cite{raychaudhuri05orbit, orbit_grid}.
+This enables controlled and reproducible experiments.
 We employ quadrature phase-shift keying (QPSK) with a Gaussian pulse shaping filter.
 This controls temporal and spectral symbol leakage while mitigating timing jitter.
 We implement an experimental framework based on a synthetic Gaussian noise source within a wired, shielded network that provides environmental control and supports reproducibility.